bahaaEldeen1999/Marioplex-Backend/readMe.md

 ## pre-requisites installation instraction
 ### frist Node.js
 >Open source, cross-platform runtime environment for developing server-side web applications.
-Node.js includes the npm command line tool.
+Node.js includes the >npm command line tool.
 > download https://nodejs.org
 ### download mongodb
 >it is a no SQL database
 >if you work in online conection string you do not need to download mongodb onely create connection string online
->but if you need to connect  to localhost connection you should download and run server by create folder named data create folder in data named  db in c:\ and write in cmd  in data "C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe"
+>but if you need to connect  to localhost connection you should download and run server by create folder named data >create folder in data named  db in c:\ and write in cmd  in data "C:\Program Files\MongoDB\Server\3.4\bin\mongod.>exe"
 > download https://www.mongodb.com/download-center
 > to download for linux  choose if(ubuntu or amazon or ...)
 > https://docs.mongodb.com/manual/administration/install-on-linux/